terminalcloud/apps/docs/gguac.md

 ## About Gnome Classic Desktop :
-**Gnome Classic** is a lightweight desktop environment that was introduced in Ubuntu 14.04 to be a replacement of the olf Gnome2 environment.
+**Gnome Classic** is a lightweight desktop environment that was introduced in Ubuntu 14.04 to be a replacement to the old Gnome2 environment.
 It aims to be fast and low on system resources.

 ## About Guacamole